 Item Required Elements Description 30.
-Revenue-to-Count (25+26+27+28+29) Revenue-to-count for determining indemnity.
-Sum the result of item 25 + item 26 + item 27 + item 28 + item 29.
+Revenue-to-Count RTC for determining indemnity.
+Sum the result of item 25 + item 26 + (25+26+27+28+29) item 27 + item 28 + item 29.
 Enter "0" if sum of all items is negative.
 31. Revenue Loss Dollar amount of revenue loss for the policy year.
 Enter the result item 20 minus item 26.
 32. Narrative Document: (1) reason no indemnity due, if applicable; (2) all adjustments made to insured's revenue on tax form(s) used to determine item 25; (3) individual values used to determine item 29; and (4) document any other pertinent information used in calculation of indemnity.
 If more space is needed, include applicable information on a Special Report.
 Include the insured's name, policy number, and claim number on the separate document.
 Title the document "Narrative to Claim for Indemnity Continued" and attach it to the Claim for Indemnity Report.
 33. Date Policy Year IRS Federal Taxes Filed: Month, day, and year the insured's farm tax forms were sent to the IRS for the policy year.
 34. Similar Damage on Other Farms in the Area?
 Indication of whether other farms in the area had similar damage as the insured reported.
 Enter "Yes" if other farms in the area had similar damage, otherwise enter "No." 35.
 Assignment of Indemnity?
 Indication of whether insured has an assignment of indemnity in effect for policy year.
-Enter "Yes" if insured has assignment of indemnity in effect for policy year, otherwise enter "No." 36.
-Has the insured received a NAP payment from FSA?
-Enter "Yes" if the insured received a NAP payment from FSA, otherwise enter "No." If the answer is "Yes," refer to paragraph 124. ollowing required entr ies are not illustrated on the Claim for Indemnity Report example below 37.
-Applicant/Insured's Insured signature and date.
-37. Signature and Date: insured signature and date.
+Enter "Yes" if insured has assignment of indemnity in effect for policy year, otherwise enter "No." The fo ies are not illustrated on the Claim for Indemnity Report example 37.
+Applicant/Insured's Signature and Date: Insured signature and date.
 38. AIP Representative Signature and Date AIP representative's signature and date.